isomerpages/sndgo-corp/_initiatives/health/health.md

 permalink: /initiatives/health
 third_nav_title: Health
 ---
-The number of elderly citizens is expected to reach 900,000 by 2030, and with a declining old-age support ratio with our low birth rates, it is imperative that healthcare is made more proactive to guide people to take pre-emptive steps to keep themselves healthy or better manage their well-being.
+The number of elderly citizens in Singapore is projected to reach 900,000 by 2030.
+Combined with our low birth rates, the burden of caring for our seniors will get heavier, which makes our healthcare needs a priority.
+As we move towards being a Smart Nation, we’re constantly exploring technology to create healthcare solutions to proactively meet these needs.

+Currently, our health initiatives focus on equipping Singaporeans with the information and tools to better take control of their health and healthcare needs, so that they are prepared for the future.
+These are some of the Smart Nation health initiatives we’re working on right now:

 <br>
 <div class="row">
   <div class="column-c" >
     <a href="/initiatives/health/assistive-techonology-robotics"><img src="/images/initiatives/overview-pages/assistive-tech.png"></a><br>
-    <div class="header"><b>Assistive Technology and Robotics In Healthcare</b></div><br>
+    <div class="header"><b>Assistive Technology and Robotics in Healthcare</b></div><br>
-    <div class="para">Leveraging technology to revolutionise healthcare in Singapore, and to help seniors and those with disabilities.</div>
+    <div class="para">Robotics and assistive tech offer us solutions to better help our seniors and those with disabilities to be more mobile.</div>
   </div>
    <div class="column-c">
     <a href="/initiatives/health/healthhub"><img src="/images/initiatives/overview-pages/healthhub.png"></a><br>
      <div class="header"><b>HealthHub</b></div><br>
-    <div class="para">A one-stop digital healthcare portal for Singaporeans to access medical records and useful health information.</div>
+    <div class="para">This convenient one-stop health portal lets Singaporeans easily access their medical records and browse useful health tips, articles and news.</div>
   </div>
   <div class="column-c">
     <a href="/initiatives/health/national-steps-challenge"><img src="/images/initiatives/overview-pages/national-steps-challenge.png"></a><br>
     <div class="header"><b>National Steps Challenge & Healthy 365 App</b></div><br>
-    <div class="para">Living a healthier lifestyle by walking more daily using wearable tech with steps tracker app.</div>
+    <div class="para">With the integration of wearable step-tracker tech with our National Steps Challenge, we’re encouraging Singaporeans to lead a healthier, more active lifestyle.</div>
   </div>
 </div>
 <div class="row">
   <div class="column-c" >
     <a href="/initiatives/health/telehealth"><img src="/images/initiatives/overview-pages/telehealth.png"></a><br>
     <div class="header"><b>TeleHealth</b></div><br>
-    <div class="para">Bringing care into the home to enhance patient access to healthcare, and improve productivity in our healthcare system.</div>
+    <div class="para">Bringing healthcare into the home not only makes it more convenient for patients, it also improves our efficiency to deliver these services.</div>
   </div>
 </div>